-From community murals to performance art shows, arts and culture shape Portland's identity — and fuel its economy.
-Portland has a long history of investing in the arts, building a vibrant collection of public art and supporting a rich network of independent arts organizations.
+Culture, creativity and the arts shape Portland's identity — and fuel our economy.
+Portland has a long history of investing in the arts, supporting artists and arts organizations, building a vibrant public art collection, and funding arts education and access throughout the city.

 Regional Arts & Culture Council

-The City Arts Program manages the contract with the Regional Arts & Culture Council (RACC), the City’s arts agent.
-RACC provides a broad range of arts services on behalf of the City and region, including advocacy, grants administration, arts education monitoring, and stewardship of the City's public art program.
+The Regional Arts & Culture Council is the City’s primary agent for delivering arts and culture services, including advocacy, grant programs, arts education monitoring, and managing the City's public art program.

 The Percent for Art program dedicates two-percent of the cost of the City's qualifying infrastructure projects to purchase public art, under the guidance of RACC.
 Created in 1980, the program originally committed one-percent of qualifying project funds.
 City Council doubled the funding level in 2005.